Frequently Asked Questions

 - No, LaVilla is a public magnet school, part of the Duval County district.

 - Some advanced groups require out of school performances.
 Arts area directors make students aware of these requirements early in the year.

 - School hours are 8:25-3:20.
 After school activities are typically from 3:30-4:55.
 Please check with the activity coordinator or teacher in advance.

 Is the curriculum of LaVilla different from other public middle schools?

 - The LaVilla curriculum features strong core academics (Math, Language Arts, Science and Social Studies) as well as a minimum of two class periods for arts area instruction.
 There are also elective opportunities such as T.V.
-Production or Journalism here at LaVilla.
+Production here at LaVilla.
 Students are expected to meet and exceed New Performance Standards just as other Duval County students.

 NOTE: BY STATE LAW, MIDDLE SCHOOL STUDENTS ARE REQUIRED TO TAKE ONE SEMESTER OF HEALTH.